Awesome Possum... Kicks Dr. Machino's Butt: Development

-In April 1992, Richard Seaborne was hired by Tengen to do a concept for an environmental game.
-Seaborne came up with the character "Awesome Possum" and by July 17, 1992, presented his proposal "Rad Rhino and Awesome Possum" to Tengen and they approved it.
-Development for the artwork was underway by Fall, but animations were unsatisfactory.
+In 1984, during his high school years, Richard Seaborne was assigned to write a story for his debate class.
+He watched the 1954 film Godzilla, which inspired him to write a story about an animal with "extraordinary abilities".
+He chose an opossum to use as the protagonist of his story after seeing them roaming his backyard, and named the story "Awesome Possum: International Environmental Investigator".
+In April 1992, Seaborne was hired by Tengen to do a concept for an environmental game.
+Several employees at Tengen pitched characters for the game, including "Graphic the Warthog".
+Seaborne came up with the character "Awesome Possum".
+By July 17, 1992, he presented his proposal "Rad Rhino and Awesome Possum" to Tengen, and they approved it.
+Development for the artwork was underway by the fall of 1992, but the initial animations were unsatisfactory.
 Tengen hired Jules Marino on January 18, 1993, to polish the game character's sprites.
+Awesome was originally planned to be a North American opossum, but Tengen found the design "too vicious" and changed him into a common ringtail possum.
+To make the game stand out from other platformers, 80 digitized speech samples were added.
+Tengen originally approached Robin Williams to provide voices for the game, but Williams' agent said that he was not interested.
+The game included the voice talents of Walter Fields, Laurie Amat and Douglas Lawrence.

-The final title of the game was made official on May 13, 1993.
+Initially named Awesome Possum Saves the Environment, the final title of the game was made official on May 13, 1993.
 The development team included a 12-page comic in the manual.
-When Time Warner Interactive took over Tengen and its parent company Atari Games in 1994, they also got the rights of the video game.
 Awesome Possum...
 Kicks Dr. Machino's Butt was produced and released during a trend of platformers starring animal mascots.
 The absence of Sega's third Sonic the Hedgehog title in the fall and holiday season of 1993 enabled other publishers to fill in space for mascot platformers, such as Tengen with Awesome Possum and Irem with Rocky Rodent.

 Lawsuit

+When Time Warner Interactive took over Tengen and its parent company Atari Games in 1994, they also got the rights of the video game.
 On June 20, 1997, Time Warner Interactive was charged with copyright infringement by Paul A. Roginski, who claimed that the game copied his comic book concept and character name for his manuscript.
 With Roginski lacking evidence to prove his claim, the case was closed and the defendants were acquitted.